Rock Every Kani Ka Pila!

 What You Get

-Each lesson is shot with two HD cameras.
+Each of the 25 lesson videos is shot with two HD cameras.
 One for close-ups, one wide frame.

 These fun, timeless songs provide a fantastic sandbox for exploring the island ukulele sound.